Knockcroghery: Music

 Peadar Kearney, writer of The Soldier's Song (Amhrán na bhFiann), also penned the song "Knockcroghery", when he was challenged to find a word to rhyme with the village's name.

 Sport

 Saint Dominic's GAA park is home to the local GAA club and is located on the Athlone side of the village.

 Knockcroghery was the home of Roscommon's All-Ireland Football Championship-winning captain Jimmy Murray (5 May 1917 – 23 January 2007).
 He captained Roscommon to their only two All-Ireland Senior Football title wins in 1943 and 1944.
 He was also captain in their 1946 final and replay against Kerry.
+On 1 December 2024, a statue of Murray was installed on the village green.